mrdk/mind/doc/streams.rst

    Execute the code in the current file stream.

-.. word:: >infile	( tstream -- addr ) |K|, "to-infile"
+.. word:: 'infile	( {tstream} -- addr ) |K|, "tick-infile"

-   The TOS contains the address of a textfile structure: compute the address of its `>infile` field.
+   Return the address of the `'infile` field of the active text stream.
 The field is one cell wide and contains the underlying C file pointer of type :c:type:`FILE*` for this stream.

-.. word:: >infile-name	( tstream -- addr ) |K|, "to-infile-name"
+.. word:: 'infile-name	( {tstream} -- addr ) |K|, "tick-infile-name"

-   The TOS contains the address of a textfile structure: compute the address of its `>infile-name` field.
+   Return the address of the `'infile-name` field of the active text stream.
 The field is one cell wide and contains a pointer to a null-terminated string that contains the name of the file for this stream.
 The field may also contain a null pointer if the file is not open or has no name.

-.. word:: >current	( tstream -- addr ) |K|, "to-current"
+.. word:: 'current	( {tstream} -- addr ) |K|, "tick-current"

-   The TOS contains the address of a textfile structure: compute the address of its `>current` field.
+   Return the address of the `'current` field of the active text stream.
 This field is one cell wide and contains either the latest character read from the file or `#eof`.

-.. word:: >line#	( tstream -- addr ) |K|, "to-line-number"
+.. word:: 'line#	( {tstream} -- addr ) |K|, "tick-line-number"

-   The TOS contains the address of a textfile structure: compute the address of its `line#` field.
+   Return the address of the `'line#` field of the active text stream.
    The field is one cell wide and contains the current line number of this stream.

-.. word:: >caller       ( tstream -- addr ) |K|, "to-caller"
+.. word:: 'caller       ( {tstream} -- addr ) |K|, "tick-caller"

-   Return the address of the caller field of a textfile structure.
+   Return the address of the `'caller` field of the active text stream.
 The field is one cell wide and contains the address of a text file in which the current text file has been defined.
 If such a file does not exist, the value is 0.

 .. word:: /textfile     ( -- n ) |K|, "per-textfile"